 Oriented to Love helps the church dialogue about sexual and gender diversity in the church.

-CSA is now accepting applications for participants in the next Oriented to Love People of Color-only dialogue around the issue of sexual and gender diversity in the church.
+CSA is now accepting applications for participants in the next Oriented to Love BIPOC-only dialogue around the issue of sexual and gender diversity in the church.
 It will be held at the St. Raphaela Center in Haverford, PA, just outside of Philadelphia, Friday-Sunday, April 1-3, 2022.

 Who should apply?

 Facilitated by Shae Washington, with Brad Wong as spiritual director, this dialogue is open to BIPOC across all genders, sexual orientations, and theological convictions and will be crafted as a sacred space to honor and celebrate identity, engage in meaningful conversation, and deepen understanding.

 The two main requirements for participation in this dialogue are an open heart and a committed faith in Christ.
 We need the group to be as diverse—in terms of theology, sexual orientation, gender identity, and ethnicity—as it is small.
 Since this conversation will focus on how believers approach and understand sexual and gender diversity in the church, our shared faith in and reliance on Christ will bind us together and make our efforts more productive and long-lasting.